 George Lehman, EDM

 George Lehman, professor of business, joined the Bluffton faculty in 1994.
-He serves as chair of the economics, business and accounting department and director of the graduate management program.
-Before joining the Bluffton faculty, Lehman served as chief operating officer of Praire View, Inc., a psychiatric hospital in Kansas.
-He earned his bachelor's degree in psychology from Bluffton, and MBA with an emphasis on not-for-profit institutions from the University of Pittsburg, and an executive doctor in management form Case Western Reserve University.
-Contact him at firstname.lastname@example.org
+He serves as chair of the division of business studies and director of the Graduate Programs in Business.
+Before joining the Bluffton faculty, Lehman served as chief operating officer of Prairie View, Inc., a psychiatric hospital in Kansas.
+He earned his bachelor's degree in psychology from Bluffton and MBA with an emphasis on not-for-profit institutions from the University of Pittsburg, and an executive doctor in management from Case Western Reserve University.
+Contact him at firstname.lastname@example.org, 419-358-3302 (work) or 419-230-0952 (cell).

 Gerald J. Mast, Ph.D.